mementum/backtrader/docs/concepts.rst

       ...

-Basically everything gets transformed into an object which can be uses as a data once it has been operated upon.
+Basically everything gets transformed into an object which can be used as a data once it has been operated upon.

 Parameters